OpenDSA/OpenDSA-DevStack/README.md

 ## Virtual Machine sudo password:

-sudo password is `vagrant` in case you need to execute any commands the require sudo.
+sudo password is `vagrant` in case you need to execute any commands that require sudo.

 ## Development Workflow: